-Priest: Rev. Malia Crawford
+Rector: Rev. Malia Crawford

 The Reverend Malia Crawford joined Church of Our Saviour in November 2011.
 She previously served as curate at Grace Church in New Bedford, Massachusetts, where she focused on small group ministries, community organizing, and ministry with children.
 Malia graduated from MIT with a bachelor of science degree in mathematics in 1996 and shortly thereafter joined the Peace Corps.
 She received her master’s of divinity degree from Harvard Divinity School in 2005.
 Malia’s passions include welcoming newcomers, pastoral care, Christian formation, and community involvement and outreach.
-She and her spouse, Amy, have a two-year-old son.
+She and her spouse, Amy, have one son.

 Parish Administrator: Helen Maxwell